finos/datahelix/docs/GettingStarted.md

 ## Creating your first profile

+We are going to work thro-ugh creating a profile to generate random personal data about some test users.

 Profiles are JSON files that describe the data you want to generate.
 They are composed of:

 -   **fields** - an array of uniquely named fields (or columns).
 -   **constraints** - an array of restrictions on the types and ranges of data permitted for the given column.

-We'll start by generating data for a trivial schema.
-Using [VS Code](https://code.visualstudio.com/) or your favourite text editor, create the following JSON profile and save it as `profile.json`:
+We'll start by creating a simple profile containing a single field `username` with no constraints.
+Using  your favourite text editor, create the following JSON profile and save it as `profile.json`:

 ```json
 {